linden-gan/System-Programming/C.md

   - namespace creates a scope where name collision inside the scope is not allowed, but outside is allowed
   - A namespace may spread multiple files, like `std::cout` in `<cstream>`, `std::string` in `<cstring>`
   - Usually we need qualifier like `std::` to qualify an object if we use it outside of the namespace
+  - For objects not in any namespace, we don't need qualifier
   - We can omit the qualifier by `using std`: use all objects inside std (not very good)
   - Or we can only `using std::string`: better
 - Reference: creating alias: `int& y = x`, so y and x refer to the same thing.